princomp/princomp.github.io/source/lectures/data/AVLtrees.md

 This is precisely the point of AVL trees, which are binary search trees with the additional property:

-> The heights of the two child subtrees of any node differ by at most one; if at any time they differ by more than one, rebalancing is done to restore this property.
+> The heights of the two child subtrees of any node differ by at most one; if at any time they differ by more than one, re-balancing is done to restore this property.

 where